16 Benefits of Rowing Machine and How to Reap Results Faster

 Many experts say that a general rule of thumb is that weight loss is around 75% diet and 25% exercise.
 Cutting calories by making smart diet choices is far easier than burning them on the rower.

-A combination of a smart diet and consistent workout is the best solution for reaping the desired results faster.
+A combination of smart dieting and consistent exercising is the best solution for reaping the desired results faster.

 There are many different models that can perform a rowing motion and help you to reap the benefits of rowing machine workouts.

 Indoor rowing machines have some other advantages like easy storage, assembly, and transportation, making them the best workout exerciser for home use.

 It’s highly advised to incorporate a rowing workout into your routine, especially during the lockdown.
 Just 10 minutes of indoor rowing a day can start changing your brain chemistry, improving your figure, boosting your immune system, helping you and your family to stay healthy at home!